Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 How do I use a framework compliantly?

-Under Procurement Regulations, if there is more than one supplier on a framework you are typically required to carry out a mini competition exercise to give all eligible suppliers an opportunity to submit a proposal in response to your requirement.
-There are financial thresholds set out in the UK Public Contracts Regulations and if the cumulative value of the purchases is likely to exceed the threshold for your institution the Regulations must be followed.
+A framework cannot deliver compliance simply because it is used.
+You need to manage any framework mini competition or direct award in a compliant manner in accordance with UK procurement regulations.
+There are financial thresholds set out in the regulations and if the cumulative value of the purchases is likely to exceed the threshold for your institution the regulations must be followed.

 What are the main benefits of using purchasing frameworks?